T-ara: 2011–2012: International expansion and bullying controversy

 On June 14, 2012, Core Contents Media introduced 18-year-old Areum as the new maknae (막내, youngest member).
 On May 23, T-ara released "Round & Round", a remake of Nami's 1984 hit.
-The song received both critical and commercial success becoming the group's seventh top ten hit in South Korea since 2010.
+The song received commercial success becoming the group's seventh top ten hit in South Korea since 2010.
 It received generally positive reviews from critics praising T-ara for bringing it a new fresh sound.
 It was selected by SPIELTIMES as one of the best K-Pop remakes.

 The group released their first Japanese album Jewelry Box on June 6, 2012.
-The album debuted at number two on the Oricon weekly albums chart with sales of over 57,000 copies.
+It debuted at number two on the Oricon weekly albums chart with sales of over 57,000 copies.
 The album was later certified Gold by RIAJ for physical sales shipments.
-They embarked on their first Japanese concert tour T-ara Japan Tour 2012: Jewelry Box in Nagoya on June 19; the tour's attendance was expected to exceed 40,000 people.
+They embarked on their first Japanese concert tour T-ara Japan Tour 2012: Jewelry Box in Nagoya on June 19.
+The tour's attendance was expected to exceed 40,000 people.
 On July 3, T-ara released their fourth extended play, Day by Day, which charted at number five on the Gaon chart.
-The title track, "Day by Day", was released as a single on the same day, peaking at number two.
+The title track, "Day by Day", was released on the same day, peaking at number two.
 The first comeback performance for "Day by Day" was held on July 7, 2012, on Music Core, which was backed by a 70-person orchestra and featured the stage debut of the group's eighth member, Areum.

 On July 25-26, T-ara held a concert in Japan where Hwayoung performed only one song due to an alleged leg injury.
 Afterward, Hyomin tweeted, "There are differences in levels of determination.
 Let us have more determination," which the other members supported.
-Hwayoung responded, "Sometimes, even determination alone is not enough...
-God, you know everything right?".
+Hwayoung responded, "Sometimes, even determination alone is not enough..God, you know everything right?".
 Her sister Hyoyoung added, "My better half is suffering.
 My heart hurts.".
-These tweets led to speculation of conflict within the group, sparking a major controversy and backlash against the members.
+These tweets led to speculation of conflict within the group, which caused a major controversy and backlash against the members.